- What is inflammatory breast cancer?

 - Thickening (edema/swelling) of the skin of the breast

-- Ridging of the skin of the breast
+- Pitting or ridging of the skin of the breast so that it may look like orange peel

 Sometimes the nipple becomes inverted, as well.
 The skin may have the texture of orange peel.
 Most often, no mass (tumor) can be felt.
 The skin swelling can cause one breast to appear larger than the other.
 The breast feels warm to touch and can feel heavy compared to the other breast.
 The breast may also be tender and painful or itchy.